psaux-it/nginx-fastcgi-cache-purge-and-preload/readme.txt

 1. Upload the 'nginx-fastcgi-cache-purge-preload' folder to the '/wp-content/plugins/' directory.
 2. Activate the plugin through the 'Plugins' menu in WordPress.
-3. Configure plugin settings under 'Settings' -> 'Nginx Cache Settings' in the WordPress admin dashboard.
+3. Configure plugin settings under 'Settings' -> 'Nginx FastCGI Cache' in the WordPress admin dashboard.
-4. Access FastCGI cache operations from the WordPress admin bar.
+4. Access Nginx FastCGI cache operations (Purge & Preload) from the WordPress admin bar.

 == Frequently Asked Questions ==

 = How do I configure the plugin settings? =

-Navigate to 'Settings' -> 'Nginx Cache Settings' in the WordPress admin dashboard to configure Nginx cache path, cache limit rate, CPU limit, and reject regex pattern.
+Navigate to 'Settings' -> 'Nginx FastCGI Cache' in the WordPress admin dashboard to configure Nginx cache path, cache limit rate, CPU limit, and reject regex pattern.

 = Why do I see warnings on the plugin settings page? =

 Warnings may appear if there are permission issues or missing dependencies (e.g., wget) required for cache operations.
 Follow the instructions in the warnings to resolve these issues.

 == Changelog ==

+= 1.0.3 =

+Release date: 2024-03-28

+* Re-organize code structer for better readability
+* Security optimizations
+* Change plugin icon
+* Add admin bar icon
+* Fix nonce verification issue
+* Fix styling & typo
+* Improve plugin status tab, now also checks PHP-FPM user and setup
+* Tested up to Wordpress 6.5

 = 1.0.2 =